learn-co-curriculum/dsc-intro-to-probability/README.md

 While conducting an endless stream of experiments, the relative frequency by which an event will happen becomes a fixed number.

 Let's denote an event $E$, and $P(E)$ the probability of $E$ occurring.
-Next, let $n$ be the number of conducted experiments, and $S(n)$ the count of "succesfull" experiments (i.e. the times that event $E$ happend).
+Next, let $n$ be the number of conducted experiments, and $S(n)$ the count of "successful" experiments (i.e. the times that event $E$ happened).
 The formal definition of probability as a relative frequency is given by:

 $$P(E) = \lim_{n\rightarrow\infty} \dfrac{S{(n)}}{n}$$

-This is the basis of a frequentist statistical interpretation: an events probability is the ratio of the positive trails to the total number of trials as we repeat the process infinitely.
+This is the basis of a frequentist statistical interpretation: an events probability is the ratio of the positive trials to the total number of trials as we repeat the process infinitely.

 For example, the probability of rolling a 5 on a 6 sided dice is the limit of the successes to trials as the number of trials goes to infinity.